jhoelzl/vagrant-magento-setup/README.md

 * mySQL root user / password / port: root / 1234 / 3306
 * mySQL database: magento
 * mySQL magento user / password / port: magento_user / magento_pass / 3306
-* Magento Backend user / password: admin / m123456789
+* Magento backend user / password: admin / m123456789

 ## Customize
 When you change settings in the Vagrantfile, run `vagrant reload --provision` in order to update the settings.
 Feel free to make a pull request when you have improved something!